The purpose of documentation is to:

 - assist in making a logical connection between the disability and the requested accommodations

 It is the responsibility of the student to provide information which verifies that the student's condition meets the definition of a disability as defined by applicable laws (i.e., Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and the ADA Amendments Act of 2008).
-Federal Law requires that requests for services for student with disabilities be considered on an individual, case-by-case basis.
+Federal Law requires that requests for services for students with disabilities be considered on an individual, case-by-case basis.

 Documentation - General Information

 Sources of information used for determining a disability and/or accommodations may include a combination of the following: documentation from qualified evaluators or professionals, medical records, school records that show a history of accommodations related to functional limitations, student’s self-report and direct observation and interaction with the student.

 The documentation should provide information on how the disability currently affects the student in day to day life as well as in an academic setting so that effective accommodations can be identified.
 Common sources of documentation are health care providers, psychologists, diagnosticians, and/or information from a previous school that includes a psychological evaluation (e.g., accommodation agreements/letters, 504, IEP, or SOP documents).
 Documentation must be submitted by a qualified practitioner who is not a family member of the student.

 Required Documentation - 7 Elements: